charlessu800/MMv3/docs/lab4.md

 1. Demonstrate one working sensor.

 ### Summary
 You should have now read from your lir_a and lir_b sensors and have printed to your screen their values.
-Fun fact a pixel takes longer to be displayed to your screen than it does to send a byte from LA to NYC!
+Fun fact the time it takes for a pixel to be displayed to your screen is longer than the time it takes to send a byte from LA to NYC!

 ## Read All the Sensors